• Skip to primary navigation

 Gather interested parties and see who can carve the most creative and fun pumpkin.
 Need some pumpkin carving templates, I’ve got you covered.

 Find a local haunted house attraction in your area and go for a visit, if you aren’t too scared!
-Just be sure you wear your mask and stay 6 feet apart from others.
+Or if you aren’t into haunted houses, head to the local pumpkin patch.

 5. Research local ghost lore.